Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

 \subsection{State-of-the-Art FL Algorithms}

 The so-called \ac{fedavg} algorithm \cite{mcmahan17Communication} paved the way for privacy-preserving \ac{fl}.
-This seminal work considers that distributed clients train a global model in their local datasets for an equal number of local rounds and offload the trained model parameters to the central server.
+This seminal work assumes that distributed clients train a global model on their local datasets for an equal number of local rounds and then offload the trained model parameters to the central server.
 However, this is not practical in many cases where system heterogeneity can introduce stragglers.
-Besides, under non-IID (independent and identically distributed) data distribution, client $u$'s $\mathcal{D}_u$ statistically differ from client $u'$'s $\mathcal{D}_{u'}$ which introduces client-drift in \ac{fedavg} \cite{karimireddy20scaffold}.
+Besides, under non-IID data distribution, client $u$'s $\mathcal{D}_u$ statistically differ from client $u'$'s $\mathcal{D}_{u'}$ which introduces client-drift in \ac{fedavg} \cite{karimireddy20scaffold}.

-Following \ac{fedavg}, many works \cite{li2020federated,karimireddy20scaffold,wang2020Tackling,yang22Anarchic,ye23fedDisco} proposed \bblue{ways} to address the issues of system and data heterogeneity.
-FedProx \cite{li2020federated} mitigates the straggler effect by allowing partially locally trained model aggregation and \bblue{adding a proximal term} to the local objective function in order to keep the local model parameter close to the initially received global model. \bblue{\cite{karimireddy20scaffold} mitigates} client drifts using local control variates.
-More specifically, in order to control the drift, a correctional variate is added to the client's updated gradient to find the updated local model.
-The problem of system heterogeneity was further explored in \ac{fednova} \cite{wang2020Tackling}. \bblue{This} pioneering work \bblue{advocates} aggregating clients' normalized trained gradients instead of using their raw trained gradients to find the global model. \bblue{The normalized gradients are also used in the global aggregation policy in \ac{afa} to to handle the data and system heterogeneity \cite{yang22Anarchic}.
-Recently, \ac{feddisco} also considered normalized gradients with label/class distribution discrepancies to find global aggregation weights \cite{ye23fedDisco}.}
+Following \ac{fedavg}, many works \cite{li2020federated,karimireddy20scaffold,wang2020Tackling,yang22Anarchic,ye23fedDisco} proposed ways to address the issues of system and data heterogeneity.
+FedProx \cite{li2020federated} mitigates the straggler effect by allowing partially locally trained model aggregation and adding a proximal term to the local objective function in order to keep the local model parameter close to the initially received global model. \cite{karimireddy20scaffold} mitigates client drifts using local control variates.
+The problem of system heterogeneity was further explored in \ac{fednova} \cite{wang2020Tackling}.
+This pioneering work advocates aggregating clients' normalized trained gradients rather than their raw trained gradients to find the global model.
+The normalized gradients are also used in the global aggregation policy in \ac{afa} to handle the data and system heterogeneity \cite{yang22Anarchic}.
+Recently, \ac{feddisco} also considered normalized gradients with label/class distribution discrepancies to find global aggregation weights \cite{ye23fedDisco}.